Transportation Strategy — Cara A. Brown

 The E2E Outbound Gigamap — one of two system-wide visualizations built for Enterprise Transportation (inbound and outbound).
 This one maps outbound transportation flow, friction points, and critical pairings.
 Deloitte used it to build TMS RFP requirements.
 84.51 used it to identify scalability barriers.
 Teams used it to onboard new members.

-When I arrived, product and business teams weren't just misaligned — they were actively at war.
+When I arrived, the product and business teams weren't misaligned — they were at war.
 No shared language, no shared direction, no functional relationship between the people building the technology and the people whose operations depended on it.
-I built the bridge: shared artifacts, shared vocabulary, shared accountability.
-The alignment this produced wasn't a soft outcome.
-It was the precondition for the TMS/WMS modernization that followed.
+Rather than addressing the conflict directly, I built the bridge through shared artifacts and shared accountability.
+I brought the Supply Chain Strategy into the room — authored by a key business partner the team actively resisted — and framed that partnership as alignment to something larger, not capitulation.
+The transportation team shifted from a siloed function to a contributor to a wider supply chain strategy.
+That reframe was the precondition for the TMS/WMS modernization that followed.

 Not a slide deck.
 A complete operating system — for the strategy and for the team running it.